MxShun/AR-Supported-Guitar/README.md

 Users play the guitar with [Hololens](https://www.microsoft.com/en-us/hololens) that displays some support information; (1)proper 3D hand models, (2)positions that must be held with hingers, (3)a mirror of the guitar neck tracked based on structural features and (4)evaluations and advices considering frequency features.

 ## Demo
 ![demo](https://github.com/MxShun/AR-supported-guitar/blob/master/demo/demo.gif "Demo")

+00:00-00:10 *C code* proper model and positions are displayed, play it correctly.
+00:10-00:20 Advices are shown 'cause of played incorrectly.
+00:20-00:33 Correctly again, then switched to *E code* thanks to red indicator become full.

 ## Requirement
 Note my environment details.